-- It reduces the battery voltage to the SRAM and to the real-time clock, thereby limiting the current consumed by the real-time clock and lengthening the battery life. - It ensures that current can flow only out of the battery to prevent charging the battery. - A voltage, VOSC, is supplied to U13, which keeps the 32.768 kHz oscillator working when the voltage begins to drop.
+- It reduces the battery voltage to the SRAM and to the real-time clock, thereby limiting the current consumed by the real-time clock and lengthening the battery life. - It ensures that current can flow only out of the battery to prevent charging the battery. - A voltage, VRAM, is supplied to Y3, the integrated 32.768 kHz oscillator, which keeps working when the voltage begins to drop.